Audit and Risk Committee

-In accordance with section 53 of the Local Government Act Kingston has an Audit and Risk Committee which acts as an independent advisory Committee to Council.
+In accordance with Section 53 of the Local Government Act 2020, Kingston has an Audit and Risk Committee which acts as an independent advisory board to Council.

 The Audit and Risk Committee’s role is to facilitate:

 - the enhancement of the credibility and objectivity of internal and external financial reporting

 - effective management of Council’s strategic risks, including Business Continuity and Recovery

 - monitoring and review of the standard of the internal control environment

 - the efficiency, effectiveness and compliance of significant Council programs

 - Council’s governance practice, including compliance with its policies and legislative and regulatory requirements as well as the use of best practice guidelines.